anthemtotheego/SharpSploitConsole/README.md

 Lastly, I am aware there are probably thousands of ways to make this better, faster, cooler, stealthier etc. So please free to let me know....in a nice way. :)  I also plan to add more modules and improve others.

-Contact me at:
+Contact at:
-- Twitter: @anthemtotheego
+- Twitter: @anthemtotheego or @g0ldengunsec

-**Before submitting issues, this is just a POC and will likely not be updated actively.
+**Before submitting issues, this tool may not always be updated actively.
 I encourage you to borrow, add, mod, and/or make your own.
 Remember, all the awesome code out there (and there is a lot) can be taken/modified to create your own custom tools.**

 ![Alt text](/sharpsploitimg1.PNG?raw=true "SharpSploitConsole")
 ![Alt text](/sharpsploitimg2.PNG?raw=true "")